 Our design isn't just the original that started it all, it's the best inboard tunnel hull jet boat on the market, hands down.

-We're not just boat manufacturers, we're boat users.
+We're not just boat manufacturers; we're boat users.
 These boats came out of our necessity to get where no one had ever been.
-Being both avid hunters and anglers and the to desire extend our "playground" can be seen in every boat that leaves our facility.
-We don't like being told what can't be done, we like proving them all wrong.
+Being both avid hunters and anglers and the to desire to extend our "playground" can be seen in every boat that leaves our facility.
+We don't like being told what can't be done; we like proving them all wrong.

 the inboard tunnel hull